Types of postgraduate study

 Completing an Honours degree to a satisfactory standard can lead to entry into a Master’s by research.

-A Master's takes one to two years of full-time study to complete, depending on your earlier qualifications and the particular degree.
-Read about our Master's by coursework and Master's by research, and discover more about our Master’s programmes.
+A Master's programme takes one to two years of full-time study to complete, depending on your earlier qualifications and the particular degree.

 Master's by coursework

 A Master’s by coursework is taught by attending lectures and classes and completing assignments.
 It may include work placements or research projects.

 Some Master’s are open to those with any Bachelor’s degree—ideal if you’d like to study a new subject area—look for entry requirements that allow for previous undergraduate study in any subject.
 Or some programmes may allow entry based on your extensive professional experience.

 Master's by research

 A Master’s by research provides an opportunity for independent study with no timetabled lectures or classes.
 Students work with a supervisor to present their original research as a thesis.
 Your research is usually in the same discipline that you studied at undergraduate level, and it can lead to PhD study.

-The Doctor of Philosophy (PhD) degree is the highest degree the Victoria University of Wellington offers.
+The Doctor of Philosophy (PhD) degree is the highest degree offered.
 It involves original, independent research under academic supervision with the research outcomes being presented in a thesis, followed by an oral examination.
 The average timeframe for completing a PhD is between three and four years.

 The University also offers professional doctorates—find out more about our PhD and other doctoral degrees.